-Government in Notification No.HT 259 SFB 2005, dated: 25.03.2006 has issued a comprehensive notification revising the entire C & R Rules of the department.
+Government in Notification No. HD 146 SFB 2008 dated: 10.09.2013 has issued a comprehensive notification revising the entire C & R Rules of the department.
 In the revised rules, separate committees have been constituted for the recruitment of direct posts like Fire Station Officer, Driver Mechanic, Fireman Driver and Fireman.
-Further, the educational qualification has been enhanced from 7th Std to 10th Std Pass in respect of Firemen and from 3rd Std to 10th Std in respect of Driver Mechanics and Fireman Drivers.
-The qualifying age in respect of Fireman, Fireman Driver and Driver Mechanic is reduced from 38 & 33 year to 26 & 24 years for reservation and general categories.
+Further, the educational qualification has been enhanced to 10th Standard Pass in respect of Firemen Driver Mechanics and Fireman Drivers.

+The qualifying age in respect of Fireman, Fireman Driver and Driver Mechanic is reduced from 38 & 33 year to 28 & 26 years for reservation and general categories.
 In respect of Fire Station Officers, the minimum age in 21 years & maximum 26 years for reservation and minimum 21 years & maximum 24 years for general categories.

 The process of recruitment of personnel and officers is done on merit basis.
 The entire process of recruitment is computerized and video graphed to maintain highest level of transparency.

-1. Performance: Activities and achievements of the department for the past two years:
+1. Performance : Activities and achievements of the department for the past two years: